What is Huston Smith?

 Biography in outline

-Huston Cummings Smith was born in 1919 in Suzhou, China, to American Methodist missionary parents, and spent his first seventeen years inside the trilingual mission-school world of treaty-port China.
-He returned to the United States for university, completed a PhD in philosophy at the University of Chicago in 1945, and held teaching appointments at Washington University in St Louis (1947–58), MIT (1958–73), Syracuse (1973–83) and, finally, the University of California at Berkeley as visiting professor of religious studies.
-His five marriages of academic life — to Washington, MIT, Syracuse, Berkeley and the Bill Moyers PBS audience — were the institutional carriers of a single working programme: to read the historic religions sympathetically from inside their own self-understanding, and to translate that reading into English-language scholarship and broadcast for a non-specialist reader.
-The 1996 Bill Moyers five-part PBS series The Wisdom of Faith with Huston Smith — recorded when Smith was seventy-seven — was the single most widely-watched extended interview with a comparative-religion scholar in American broadcast history.
+Huston Cummings Smith was born in 1919 in Suzhou, China, to American Methodist missionary parents.
+He spent his first seventeen years in the trilingual mission-school world of treaty-port China.
+He returned to the United States for university and completed a PhD in philosophy at the University of Chicago in 1945.
+He then held teaching appointments at Washington University in St Louis (1947–58), MIT (1958–73), Syracuse (1973–83), and at the University of California at Berkeley as a visiting professor of religious studies.
+His working programme was consistent throughout: read the historic religions sympathetically from inside their own self-understanding, and translate that reading for non-specialist readers.
+The 1996 Bill Moyers PBS series The Wisdom of Faith with Huston Smith, a five-part conversation recorded when Smith was seventy-seven, was the most widely-watched extended interview with a comparative-religion scholar in American broadcast history.

 The argument of his work